nezaboodka/reactronic/README.md

 **Isolation** option defines if a transaction is independent from the parent one:

   - `Isolation.Default` - transaction prolongs parent one, but reaction (renewing of affected caches) is started as a separate transaction;
-  - `Isolation.ProlongParentTransaction` - both transaction and reaction prolong parent transaction;
+  - `Isolation.ProlongedTransaction` - both transaction and reaction prolong parent transaction;
-  - `Isolation.StartSeparateTransaction` - always executed as a separate self-sufficient transaction.
+  - `Isolation.StandaloneTransaction` - always executed as a separate self-sufficient transaction.

 **AsyncCalls** option defines how to handle multiple async calls of the same function: